 - 6. The recreational facilities must be accessible by pedestrian traffic, by way of non-motorized walkways, and by vehicles with adequate parking in compliance with the parking regulations set forth in Article 21 of the Township Zoning Ordinance. - B. Access Walks.
 Non-motorized pedestrian access walks shall be constructed within all properties and along all public and/or private roadways.
 Interconnected internal walks shall be constructed to interconnect parking lots, buildings and property frontage walks. - C. Exposed Ground Surfaces.
 Exposed ground surfaces must be seeded or sodded in all parts of the development site.
-All seeded or sodded ground surfaces must include installation and utilization of an automatic underground irrigation system.
-Underground irrigation systems shall comply with the requirements of Section 24.05F7.
-Updated 4-14-2019 Ord.
-No. 2019-5 - D. Water Supply.
+All seeded or sodded ground surfaces must include an automatic underground irrigation system. - D. Water Supply.
 The water supply serving the development shall be obtained from a municipal source. - E. Sewage System.
 An adequate and safe sewage collection system shall be provided and connected to the municipal sewage system. - F. Utilities; Underground Installation.
 All public and private utilities shall be installed underground. - G. Drainage.
-All property in any development site shall be graded so as to be well drained, and a means of conveying storm water away from structures, streets and parking areas shall be provided.
+All property in any development site shall be graded so as

+- to be well drained, and a means of conveying storm water away from structures, streets and parking areas shall be provided.
 An adequate storm drainage system, including necessary storm sewers, drain inlets, manholes, culverts, bridges, retention or detention areas, and other appurtenances, shall be provided.
-The requirements for each particular proposed development site shall be established by the Township Engineer.

-H. Garbage and Rubbish.
+The requirements for each particular proposed development site shall be established by the Township Engineer. - H. Garbage and Rubbish.
 Garbage and rubbish disposal facilities and the enclosures shall comply with Section 24.07.I.